rahmanazhar/docuzen/README.md

       DOCS_ADMIN_EMAIL_INIT: "admin@example.com"
       # Set the admin password (in this example: "superSecure")
       DOCS_ADMIN_PASSWORD_INIT: "$$2a$$05$$PcMNUbJvsk7QHFSfEIDaIOjk1VI9/E7IPjTKx.jkjPxkx2EOKSoPS"
-      # Setup the database connection. "teedy-db" is the hostname
+      # Setup the database connection. "docuzen-db" is the hostname
-      # and "teedy" is the name of the database the application
+      # and "docuzen" is the name of the database the application
       # will connect to.
-      DATABASE_URL: "jdbc:postgresql://teedy-db:5432/teedy"
+      DATABASE_URL: "jdbc:postgresql://docuzen-db:5432/docuzen"
       DATABASE_USER: "teedy_db_user"
       DATABASE_PASSWORD: "teedy_db_password"
       DATABASE_POOL_SIZE: "10"